Bengals Quick Hits: Joe Mixon Sets Franchise Record with 5 TDs, Leads Bengals To 42-21 Rout of Panthers - CLNS Media

 Then on Carolina’s first touchdown, a Baker Mayfield pass to tight end Tommy Tremble on the opening drive of the third quarter, Dax Hill fell hard on his right shoulder, went to the medical tent for approximately 10 minutes and then left for the locker room.

-Mayfield connected on a 21-yard touchdown pass to Terrance Marshall over Cam Taylor-Britt down the left sideline in the fourth quarter to cut the lead to 42-14.
+Mayfield connected on a 21-yard touchdown pass to Terrace Marshall over Cam Taylor-Britt down the left sideline in the fourth quarter to cut the lead to 42-14.